-Hector is a Partner in the Hall & Wilcox Commercial Dispute Resolution team based in Perth.
-Hector has been practicing in commercial dispute resolution and the area of insolvency since 1997.
+Hector is a partner in the Hall & Wilcox Commercial Dispute Resolution team and is the office partner in charge of the Hall & Wilcox office in Perth.
+He has specialised in commercial dispute resolution, insolvency and bankruptcy for more than 20 years.

-- Acting for the administrator of a large construction company who was in a dispute with the developer and builder of the new ASIO headquarters in Canberra.
-The claim by the administrator involved recovery of money in relation to a landscaping contract, the value of which exceeded $15 million, excluding variations.
+- Acting for the administrator of a large construction company who was in a dispute with the developer and builder of Federal Government infrastructure in Canberra.
+The claim by the administrator involved recovery of money in relation to a disputed landscaping contract, the value of which was several million dollars.

-- Acting for the receivers and managers of a large shopping mall and apartment development group in a long running dispute in the Supreme Court of Western Australia in which various claims for breaches of officers’ duties were made and damages in excess of $200 million were made.
+- Acting for the receivers and managers of a large shopping mall and apartment development group with debts exceeding $1 billion, in a long running dispute in which various claims for breaches of officers’ duties were made and damages in excess of $200 million were made.

 - Acting in relation to disputes involving the Australian Consumer Law, predominantly claims involving misleading and deceptive conduct, unconscionable conduct, the supply, manufacture and installation of consumer goods and misleading and deceptive conduct in relation to the trading of financial products and provision of financial services.

 - Acting for financiers in debt enforcement proceedings, both secured and unsecured debts.

 - Acting for company directors and witnesses in investigations initiated by Australian Securities and Investments Commission (ASIC) in relation to unregistered managed investment schemes and directors’ duties.